Article 4 directions

 This means that you may have to submit a planning application for work which does not normally need one.
 An article 4 direction is specific to the area it covers and can restrict a range of works from extensions and garden structures, to painting the exterior of your house.

-Non-immediate Article 4 directions have been proposed under Article 4(1) to withdraw permitted development rights for changes of use from office to residential and light industrial to residential after 12 month's notice.
-They were approved by Lewes District Council Planning Applications Committee on 11th October 2017 and are proposed to come into force on 5th November 2018 subject to consultation.
+A Non-immediate Article 4 direction was proposed under Article 4(1) to withdraw permitted development rights for changes of use from office to residential and light industrial to residential after 12 month's notice on selected sites in Newhaven.
+This was approved by Lewes District Council on 11th October 2017 and confirmed by Lewes District Council on 27th June 2018.
+The Article 4 direction came into force on 5th November 2018.

-A consultation took place between 3rd November 2017 and 22nd December 2017.
-The consultation has now closed.
-To find more information on the proposal please visit the Newhaven Enterprise Zone website.
+To find more information please visit the Newhaven Enterprise Zone website.

 There is currently one Article 4 direction in Eastbourne.
 You can download details below.